 For example, a videographer might drive their own car to a wedding, or a drone photographer might rent a van to transport their equipment.
 Personal auto insurance also won't provide coverage if you get into an accident while driving for work.

 Commercial auto insurance covers the risks of driving for work, but it doesn’t cover everything.
-Photographers and videographers should also consider:
+For peace of mind, photographers and videographers should also consider the following types of insurance:

-Business owner’s policy: A BOP bundles general liability coverage with commercial property insurance at a lower rate than purchasing both policies separately.
-If a client is injured at your office or a thief steals your camera equipment, a BOP would cover the costs.
+Business owner’s policy (BOP): A BOP bundles general liability coverage with commercial property insurance at a lower rate than purchasing both policies separately.
+If a client is injured at your office or a thief steals your camera equipment, this policy would cover the costs.

 Professional liability insurance: This coverage can pay for lawsuits related to your work performance.
 For example, if a videographer hired to shoot a wedding misplaces the memory card, it can pay for legal expenses.
 This policy is sometimes referred to as errors and omissions insurance (E&O).

-Workers’ compensation insurance: This policy can pay for medical expenses if an employee is injured on the job.
+Workers’ compensation insurance: This policy can pay for medical expenses if an employee suffers a bodily injury on the job.
 For example, if a photographer falls off a ladder while trying for the perfect angle, workers’ comp would cover their hospital bill.
 Most states require this coverage for businesses with employees.

-Inland marine insurance: A standard commercial property policy covers business property in a fixed location, which is why photo and video professionals often invest in inland marine insurance.
-This policy covers your cameras and other business property wherever you take it.
+Inland marine insurance: A standard commercial property policy covers business property at your company's location, which is why photo and video professionals often invest in inland marine insurance.
+This equipment coverage protects your cameras and other business property wherever you take it.